Updated on 19 May 2015.

 If you do not want to simply give your children the money, there are other options:

-Yes, there are.
-If you don’t have ready cash available you can use your assets (usually your own property or income) to help.
+If you do not have ready cash available you can use your assets (usually your own property or income) to help.
 In this situation, there are two basic approaches.
 You can use your home or another asset to raise cash which you then give or loan to your children.
 Alternatively, you can use your own home or income to help secure a better mortgage deal for your children.

-There are a number of options here, which essentially boil down to promising to help pay the mortgage once any sale is completed.
+There are a number of options, which boil down to promising to help pay the mortgage once any sale is completed.
 This approach will help your children to borrow more, since your income will be taken into account as well as theirs.
 The options here include:

 It is important to be clear that there are risks in all of these approaches.
 For instance, if you simply give money to your children, what happens if you need the money at a later date?
 Similarly, what happens if you act as a guarantor on your child's mortgage but are not able to make the mortgage payments if required?
 Like any mortgage, there is always a risk that you could lose your home if things go badly wrong.